 Performance share units are stock-based awards in which the number of shares ultimately received depends on the Company's performance against specified goals that are measured over a designated performance period from the date of grant.
 These performance goals are established by the Company at the beginning of the performance period.
 At the end of the performance period, the number of shares of stock that could be issued is fixed based upon the degree of achievement of the performance goals.
-The number of shares that could be issued can range from 50% to 150% of the participant's target award.
+The number of shares that could be issued can range from 0% to 200% of the participant's target award.
 Performance share units are initially valued at the Company's closing stock price on the date of grant.
-Compensation expense for performance share units is recognized over the vesting period and is reduced by an estimate for forfeitures, and will vary based on remeasurements during the performance period.
+Compensation expense, net of estimated forfeitures, is recognized over the vesting period and will vary based on the anticipated performance level during the performance period.
 If the performance goals are not probable of achievement during the performance period, compensation expense would be reversed.
 The awards are forfeited if the performance goals are not achieved as of the end of the performance period.
-The performance units vest in full at the end of a three year period.
+The performance units vest in full at the end of a three-year period.